-Your submission must be received by the 10th of the month.
-The Artistic Director will get back to you by the 20th to let you know if your show has been selected and what your SPANK date is for the following month.
-So, for instance, if you're interested in an April SPANK slot, submit by March 10th.
+Your submission must be received by the 1st of the month.
+The Artistic Director or Artistic Associate will get back to you by the 20th to let you know if your show has been selected and what your SPANK date is for the following month.
+So, for instance, if you're interested in an April SPANK slot, submit by March 1st.

 SPANK should not be used to workshop new shows, it is an audition for a run at the UCB Theatre.
 Shows should be completed, rehearsed, and ready to be seen by the Artistic Director for a potential run at the UCB Theatre.
 The logline will be very important in our selection criteria for Spank slots.

 Spank submissions are only excepted via email in PDF format, or supply a link to a video.

 Please remember to include your e-mail and phone contact information.